Makosai/Makosai/README.md

-### Oh, hi there! 👋
+## Oh, hi there! 👋

 [Want to see something cool?
 Check out this exciting new open-source action adventure game, Reia!](https://www.playreia.com)

-#### ❓ About Me
+### ❓ About Me

-- 🔭 I’m currently working on Godot GDScript, Rust, SvelteKit, Zig, Go, and Flutter projects this year
+- 🔭 I’m currently working on Godot GDScript, Zig, SvelteKit, Go, Rust, and Flutter projects this year

 - 🏆 2023 I improved my DevOps, web development + SEO, and ML skills